 What Is Camera Equipment Insurance?

 Camera equipment insurance is a form of coverage that you can choose as part of your camera insurance.
-It protects photographers and videographers from any financial loss that results from damage, malfunction, or loss of their camera equipment.
+It’s specifically designed to protect photographers and videographers from any financial loss resulting from damage, malfunction, or loss of their camera equipment.

-Camera equipment insurance covers a wide range of camera equipment like tripods, flashguns, lens filters, gimbals, and external microphones.
-It also covers remote shutter buttons and other camera accessories.
+Camera gear insurance covers a wide range of camera equipment like tripods, flashguns, lens filters, gimbals, external microphones, remote shutter buttons, and other camera accessories.

 Do You Need Insurance for Camera Equipment?

-No matter how safe you think your cameras are or how careful you think you are, accidents and mishaps occur more often than you think.
-Even when you’re working in a controlled environment like in a studio, tripping over a stray cable or hitting the side of a table can result in you knocking over expensive cameras, lenses, flashguns, and tripods.
+No matter how safe you think your camera is or how careful you think you are, accidents and mishaps can always occur.
+Even when you’re working in a controlled environment like in a studio, tripping over a stray cable or bumping into a table can result in you knocking over expensive cameras, lenses, flashguns, and tripods.

-Cameras and equipment used in wildlife and landscape photoshoots are further exposed to even more risks from the natural elements.
-So, if you damage your camera or equipment, or if it gets stolen, and you didn’t have camera insurance coverage, you will have no other option but to pay for its repairs or replacement out of your pocket.
+Cameras and equipment used in wildlife and landscape photoshoots are exposed to even more risks from the outdoors.
+If you were to damage your camera or equipment, or if it were stolen and you didn’t have camera insurance coverage, you would have no other option but to pay for its repairs or replacement out of your own pocket.

 Having camera gear insurance in place would also eliminate the need to pay for replacing your camera.